- Chart

 Disclaimers:

-This analysis is based on publicly available information as of the last update and is intended for informational purposes only.
-It does not constitute financial advice.
-Market share data and financial metrics are estimates and subject to change.
+This JSON output is generated for informational purposes only and does not constitute financial advice.
+Market share data and specific financial figures are estimates and subject to change.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.